wp-plugins/wp-stacker/readme.txt

 4. Settings

 == Changelog ==

+= 1.4 =
+* Added possibility to load only links with a certain tag
+* Fixed overwriting comments link in the menu
+* Fixed quotation marks bug in the settings
+* Fixed image bug in textareas in the settings

 = 1.3 =
 * Rebrand the plugin from WP Pocket to WP Stacker due to a conflict with Pocket